henrytien/clr-via-csharp/README.md

 22. When the program needs the data, the program checks the weak reference to see if the object that contains the data is still around, and if it is, the program just uses it; the program experiences high performance.
 P550

-23. Invoking a member by using reflection will also hurt performance.
-P590

-24. In order to have good performance and compile-time type safety, you want to avoid using reflection as much as possible.
+23. In order to have good performance and compile-time type safety, you want to avoid using reflection as much as possible.
 P599

-25. The field contains information that is easily calculated.
+24. The field contains information that is easily calculated.
 In this case, you select which fields do not need to be serialized, thus improving your application’s performance by reducing the amount of data transferred.
 P620

-26. This improves performance significantly, and avoiding context switches is something you want to achieve as often as possible when you design your code.
+25. This improves performance significantly, and avoiding context switches is something you want to achieve as often as possible when you design your code.
 P673

-27. There are some common programming scenarios that can potentially benefit from the improved performance possible with tasks.
+26. There are some common programming scenarios that can potentially benefit from the improved performance possible with `tasks`.
 P713

-28. You can potentially improve the performance of this processing by using Parallel LINQ.
+27. You can potentially improve the performance of this processing by using Parallel LINQ.
 P717

-29. One of the truly great features of performing asynchronous I/O operations is that you can initiate many of them concurrently so that they are all executing in parallel.
+28. One of the truly great features of performing asynchronous I/O operations is that you can initiate many of them concurrently so that they are all executing in parallel.
 This can give your application a phenomenal performance boost.
 P746

-30. Hybrid constructs provide the performance benefit of the primitive user-mode constructs when there is no thread contention.
+29. Hybrid constructs provide the performance benefit of the primitive user-mode constructs when there is no thread contention.
 P789

-31. To get great performance, the lock tries to use the Int32 and avoid using the AutoResetEvent as much as possible.
+30. To get great performance, the `lock` tries to use the Int32 and avoid using the `AutoResetEvent` as much as possible.
 P790

-32. The FCL ships with many hybrid constructs that use fancy logic to keep your threads in user mode, improving your application’s performance.
+31. The FCL ships with many hybrid constructs that use fancy logic to keep your threads in user mode, improving your application’s performance.
 P793

-33. For the no­contention case to improve performance and reduce memory consumption.
+32. For the no­contention case to improve performance and reduce memory consumption.
 P816

 ## Hurt perfomance